-1. That §§ 16.1-241, 16.1-277.02, and 16.1-278.3 of the Code of Virginia are amended and reenacted as follows:
+1. That § 16.1-241 of the Code of Virginia is amended and reenacted as follows:

 § 16.1-241.
 Jurisdiction; consent for abortion.

 The judges of the juvenile and domestic relations district court elected or appointed under this law shall be conservators of the peace within the corporate limits of the cities and the boundaries of the counties for which they are respectively chosen and within one mile beyond the limits of such cities and counties.
 Except as hereinafter provided, each juvenile and domestic relations district court shall have, within the limits of the territory for which it is created, exclusive original jurisdiction, and within one mile beyond the limits of said city or county, concurrent jurisdiction with the juvenile court or courts of the adjoining city or county, over all cases, matters and proceedings involving: